-- 6.1 The Capital Strategy is a new report for 2019-20 which provides an overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of public services in local government along with an overview of how associated risk is managed and the implications for future financial sustainability. - 6.2 Development and full Council approval of the Capital Strategy is a new requirement of the Prudential Code, which was revised in late 2017 by CIPFA, with the intention that the strategy sets out the long term context within which capital investment decisions are made, and to improve capital, revenue and balance sheet planning. - 6.3 The Capital Strategy is attached at Appendix 7 to this report.
+- 6.1 The Capital Strategy provides an overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of public services in local government along with an overview of how associated risk is managed and the implications for future financial sustainability. - 6.2 Development and full Council approval of the Capital Strategy is a requirement of the Prudential Code, with the intention that the strategy sets out the long term context within which capital investment decisions are made, and to improve capital, revenue and balance sheet planning. - 6.3 The Capital Strategy is attached at Appendix 7 to this report.